WICG/ua-client-hints/README.md

 ## How does `Sec-CH-UA-Mobile` define "mobile"?

 This is a tough question.
-The motiviation for the header is that a majority of user-agent header sniffing is used by the server to decide if a "desktop" or "mobile" UX should be served.
+The motivation for the header is that a majority of user-agent header sniffing is used by the server to decide if a "desktop" or "mobile" UX should be served.
 This is currently implicitly defined in most modern browsers because they have two distinct UIs, a "desktop" version (i.e. Windows, Mac OS, etc.) and a "mobile" version (i.e. Android, iOS).
 In general,